 Liming Yin, visiting PhD student 2017.
 Institute of Applied Ecology, Chinese Academy of Sciences, Shenyang, China (website).

 Alberto Canarini, PhD student 2013-2016.
 Now postdoc at University of Vienna, Austria (website).

 Hero Tahaei, research assistant 2012-2016.
-Now research assistant with A/Prof Brent Kaiser, The University of Sydney.
+Now teaching assistant at The University of Sydney (website).

 Mathilde Cassani, visiting MS student 2015. École Polytechnique Fédérale de Lausanne, Switzerland.

 Maggie Norton, research assistant 2015.
 Now at Iowa State University, USA.